 U.S. Government Obligations Risk.
 The total public debt of the United States as a percentage of gross domestic product has grown rapidly since the beginning of the 2008-2009 financial downturn.
 Although high debt levels do not necessarily indicate or cause economic problems, they may create certain systemic risks if sound debt management practices are not implemented.
 A high national debt can raise concerns that the U.S. government will not be able to make principal or interest payments when they are due.
 This increase has also necessitated the need for the U.S. Congress to negotiate adjustments to the statutory debt limit to increase the cap on the amount the U.S. government is permitted to borrow to meet its existing obligations and finance current budget deficits.
 In August 2011, S&P lowered its long term sovereign credit rating on the U.S. In explaining the downgrade at that time, S&P cited, among other reasons, controversy over raising the statutory debt limit and growth in public spending.
-On February 9, 2018, following passage by Congress, the President of the United States signed the Bipartisan Budget Act of 2018, which suspends the statutory debt limit through March 1, 2019.
 Any controversy or ongoing uncertainty regarding the statutory debt ceiling negotiations may impact the U.S. long-term sovereign credit rating and may cause market uncertainty.
 As a result, market prices and yields of securities supported by the full faith and credit of the U.S. government may be adversely affected.

 Valuation Risk.
 Financial information about the Fund's portfolio holdings may not always be reliable, which may make it difficult to obtain a current price for the investments held by the Fund.
-Independent market quotations for such investments may not be readily available and securities may be fair valued or valued by a pricing service at an evaluated price.
+Independent market quotations for such investments may not be readily available, such as on days during which a security does not trade, and securities may be fair valued or valued by a pricing service at an evaluated price.
 These valuations are subjective and different funds may assign different fair values to the same investment.
 Such valuations also may be different from what would be produced if the security had been valued using market quotations.
 As a result, there is a risk that the Fund may not be able to sell an investment at the price assigned to the investment by the Fund.
 Additionally, Fund securities that are valued using techniques other than market quotations, including "fair valued" securities, may be subject to greater fluctuations in their value from one day to the next.
+Because securities in which the Fund invests may trade on days when the Fund does not price its shares, the value of the securities in the Fund's portfolio may change on days when shareholders will not be able to purchase or sell the Fund's shares.